Campaign Legal Center: Founding and early years

+2011–20

 The group filed an amicus brief in 2011 on behalf of eight public interest groups in support of challenged provisions of Arizona's clean election law, the Citizens Clean Elections Act.
 After the Court struck down the provisions, a spokesperson for the group declared that the decision undermines "the integrity of our elections."
 Later that year, CLC highlighted concerns before the FEC that Stephen Colbert's satirical Super PAC, Americans for a Better Tomorrow, Tomorrow, had serious imitators exploiting the regulations on politicians with television contracts.
 The organization's President, Trevor Potter, served as Colbert's lawyer in establishing the PAC.
 In August, it asked the U.S. Justice Department to probe the behavior of W Spann LLC.

 The group advocated for more legal restrictions on campaign giving and lobbying during the 2012 presidential primaries.

 CLC attorneys represented Wisconsin voters in the 2017 Supreme Court case Gill v.
 Whitford.
 CLC’s Paul Smith argued the case before the Court on October 3, 2017.

+On October 30, 2017, the CLC released a fact-check explaining the legality of the Clinton campaign's financing of the Steele dossier and compared it to the illegality of the Trump campaign's acceptance of the offer of help from the Russian government at the 2016 Trump Tower meeting.
+Philip Bump, columnist for The Washington Post, explained why, because of the legal difference between an "expenditure" by a campaign and a "contribution" to a campaign, the Clinton campaign's action did not run afoul of Federal Election Commission laws (52 U.S. Code § 30121) forbidding foreign nationals from contributing to or aiding political campaigns, and that applies to any form of aid, not just cash donations.
+The dossier (prepared by a British citizen indirectly hired by the Clinton campaign and DNC) and the 2016 Trump Tower meeting (involving a direct offer of aid by the Russian government to the Trump campaign) are frequently contrasted and conflated in this regard.